Page last updated: Dec 29th, 2016

-- Archeologists - Meet Joy Beasley and Kate Birmingham, Archeologists from the National Park Service.
-They talk about the tools the use and what they uncovered at the Best Farm.
+- Archeologists - In this video, Joy Beasley and Kate Birmingham, archeologists from the National Park Service talk about the tools they work with and what they uncovered at the Best Farm.
 A lesson plan and activity (PDF) are available.

-- Biologist and Chemist - We visit the Center for Veterinary Medicine, part of the Food and Drug Administration.
-Meet Lauren Curtis, Analytical Chemist and Elizabeth Tall, a biologist from the Center for Veterinary Medicine, discuss what it's like to be scientists and how they protect human and animal health.
+- Biologist and Chemist - In this video, Lauren Curtis, an analytical chemist, and Elizabeth Tall, a biologist from the Center for Veterinary Medicine, discuss what it's like to be scientists and how they protect human and animal health.
 A lesson plan and activity (PDF) are available.

-- Earth Science Careers: Not Just Rocks - What can you do when you work for the USGS?
-This video is an overview of how U.S. Geological Survey scientists work in the science field.
+- Earth Science Careers: Not Just Rocks - Overview of earth science careers and how U.S. Geological Survey scientists work in the science field.

-- Electrochemist - Meet Dr. Karen Swider-Lyons who works with creating hydrogen fuel cells as an alternate energy resource.
+">Dr. Karen Swider-Lyons discusses her work with creating hydrogen fuel cells as an alternate energy resource.

 - Genomic Career Videos - Meet interesting people with careers in genetics, including health educator, hematologist and more.

-- Scientists @ the Smithsonian - Watch and read about these scientists at the Smithsonian.
-What kind of scientist would you like to be?
+- Scientists @ the Smithsonian - Watch and read about these scientists and the interesting work they do for the Smithsonian.

-- Scientists and Engineers - Meet the next generation of engineers and scientists of young professionals, who may just inspire you to join them.
+- Scientists and Engineers - Meet the next generation of engineers and scientists, who may just inspire your students to join them.

 - Sea Career Profiles - Find career profiles for a marine coordinator, an oceanographer, a marine geologist, and more.
-There are corresponding lesson plans.
+There are corresponding lesson plans available.

 - Youth Engagement Through Science (YES) Program - Meet student interns from the YES Program, part of the Smithsonian Institution.
 Students get to work in museums and get hands-on experience, working with scientists, educators and researchers.